zpdsherlock/lighthouse/CONTRIBUTING.md

 }
 ```

-#### If you need to track a code path that doesn't necessarily mean an error occurred, *use Sentry.captureMessage*.
+#### If you need to track a code path that doesn't necessarily mean an error occurred, *use Sentry.captureMessage*

 NOTE: If the message you're capturing is dynamic/based on user data or you need a stack trace, then create a fake error instead and use `Sentry.captureException` so that the instances will be grouped together in Sentry.